SughoshKulkarni/WildWav/README.md

 ## Deployment

 Deployment was done on [Heroku](https://www.heroku.com/) with the help of [Flask API](https://www.flaskapi.org/).
 The recorder interface was obtained using this [repo](https://github.com/danijel3/audio_gui "Audio GUI")

-Model was built on Spyder IDE.
-App was built using Flask.
-Deployment was done on Heroku.